jeremydelain/C-Sharp_Projects/README.md

   This project is the most substantial thing I've produced while learning at The Tech Acedemy.
 I am very proud of the results and I honestly had a ton of fun learning about C#, the .Net Framework, and the structure of MVC based solutions.

-  I was a part of the team working on the "Production" section of the website, and I handled the CRUD for CastMember entites.
+  I was a part of the team working on the "Production" section of the website, and I handled the CRUD for CastMember entities.
   The create page is a simple form with a file selector for a profile picture.

   ![](Create.gif)